|

 i.
 The Board's Report is prepared in accordance with the provisions of the Securities

-forms part of the Annual Report for the year ended March 31, 2025. ii.
-The term
+of the Annual Report for the year ended March 31, 2026. ii.
+The term "Company"

-"Company" or "Tejas" or "Tejas Networks" shall mean and
+or "Tejas" or "Tejas Networks" shall mean and include "Tejas

 Dear Members,

-The Board of Directors (the "Board") hereby submits the Report of the
+The Board of Directors (the Board') hereby submits the Report on the business and

-business and operations of the Company along with the audited Financial Statements for the
+operations of the Company along with the Audited Financial Statements for the financial

-financial year ended March 31, 2025.
+year ended March 31, 2026.
 The consolidated performance of the Company and its

 |